Hope you're enjoying this post! If you'd like me to handle your marketing—

 Your old XML sitemap should remain accessible to search engines until they’ve fully recrawled your new site.
 This will help Google and Bing understand the changes made to your website and find the new URLs.

-Once your new site is live, it’s crucial to track its SEO performance to ensure that rankings, traffic, and conversions are stable.
+Once your SEO website is live, it’s crucial to track its SEO performance to ensure that rankings, traffic, and conversions are stable.
 Here’s how to monitor performance:

 The post-migration phase is all about monitoring, maintaining, and improving your new site’s SEO performance.
 Ongoing optimization and tracking will ensure that your website continues to perform well after the migration.